Carl Linnaeus: Collections

 At the end of his lifetime the Linnean collection in Uppsala was considered one of the finest collections of natural history objects in Sweden.
-Next to his own collection he had also built up a museum for the university of Uppsala, which was supplied by material donated by Carl Gyllenborg (in 1744–1745), crown-prince Adolf Fredrik (in 1745), Erik Petreus (in 1746), Claes Grill (in 1746), Magnus Lagerström (in 1748 and 1750) and Jonas Alströmer (in 1749).
-The relation between the museum and the private collection was not formalised and the steady flow of material from Linnean pupils were incorporated to the private collection rather than to the museum.
-Linnaeus felt his work was reflecting the harmony of nature and he said in 1754 "the earth is then nothing else but a museum of the all-wise creator's masterpieces, divided into three chambers".
-He had turned his own estate into a microcosm of that 'world museum'.
+Next to his own collection, he had also built up a museum for the university of Uppsala, which was supplied by material donated by Carl Gyllenborg (in 1744–1745), crown-prince Adolf Fredrik (in 1745), Erik Petreus (in 1746), Claes Grill (in 1746), Magnus Lagerström (in 1748 and 1750) and Jonas Alströmer (in 1749).
+The relation between the museum and the private collection was not formalised and the steady flow of material from Linnean pupils was incorporated into the private collection rather than to the museum.
+Linnaeus felt his work was reflecting the harmony of nature, and he said in 1754 "the earth is then nothing else but a museum of the all-wise creator's masterpieces, divided into three chambers".
+He felt that he had turned his own estate into a microcosm of that 'world museum'.

-In April 1766 parts of the town were destroyed by a fire and the Linnean private collection was subsequently moved to a barn outside the town, and shortly afterwards to a single-room stone building close to his country house at Hammarby near Uppsala.
-This resulted in a physical separation between the two collections; the museum collection remained in the botanical garden of the university.
-Some material which needed special care (alcohol specimens) or ample storage space was moved from the private collection to the museum.

-In Hammarby the Linnean private collections suffered seriously from damp and the depredations by mice and insects.
-Carl von Linné's son (Carl Linnaeus) inherited the collections in 1778 and retained them until his own death in 1783.
-Shortly after Carl von Linné's death his son confirmed that mice had caused "horrible damage" to the plants and that also moths and mould had caused considerable damage.
-He tried to rescue them from the neglect they had suffered during his father's later years, and also added further specimens.
-This last activity however reduced rather than augmented the scientific value of the original material.